-The default value is x86. amd64 is also supported by SCons for some Visual Studio versions.
+The default value is x86. amd64 is also supported by SCons for most Visual Studio versions.
+Since Visual Studio 2015 arm is supported, and since Visual Studio 2017 arm64 is supported.
 Trying to set \$MSVS_ARCH to an architecture that's not supported for a given Visual Studio version will generate an error.